Welcome to Neanderpaul.com!

 Feel free to roam around, and check out tons of audio from the stations I’ve been a part of over the years.
 Or, and I use the term loosely, enjoy Neanderpaul TV!
 A collection of videos from the show.Read More

 Well…*This,* I did not expect!

-In a sudden reversal of fortune, it turns out we don’t have to leave Phoenix after all!
-The end of one thing, appears to be the beginning of another.
+In a sudden reversal of fortune, it turns out we didn’t have to leave Phoenix after all!
+The end of one thing, is always the beginning of another.